pshrmn/curi/README.md

 A set of configuration-based URI routing packages.

 Just getting started?
 Please check out these [Curi tutorials](./docs/tutorials).
+Alternatively, there is a general introduction to Curi that you can read [on Medium](https://medium.com/@pshrmn/route-with-curi-221237ba71d8).

-You can test it out with these small demos:
+You can test Curi out with these small demos:
 * [CodeSandbox](https://codesandbox.io/embed/gLX5W2gvj)
 * [CodePen](https://codepen.io/pshrmn/pen/mmebOK)

-There are also a number of examples in the [examples](/examples) directory.
+There are also a number of examples in the [examples](/examples) directory, many of which provide links to CodeSandbox demos.

 For a reference to some of the terms used with Curi, please see the [glossary](./docs/GLOSSARY.md)